Changissnz/selfinterest/README.md

 of positivity (inflation as the willfully ignorant motivator of confidence) and negativity (deflation as the repressive fear).
-In the impartial perspective on the utility of emotive forces, such as fear and confidence, self-interest can be greatly disserviced by their utility in the long run, where objectivity and empiricism yield solutions more durable because of their resting on rational bases, instead of the ephemeral power of spontaneity and personal motivation that these two emotive forces encourage.
+In the impartial perspective on the utility of emotive forces, such as fear and confidence, self-interest can be greatly disserviced by these forces' utility in the long run, where objectivity and empiricism yield solutions more durable because of their resting on rational bases, instead of the ephemeral power of spontaneity and personal motivation that these two emotive forces encourage.
 However, in the grand scheme of the concept of free will, the choice of the individual with their self-interest to rely on the tools of fear and confidence, as makers and breakers of the illusions that drive them to act in any direction of decision, cannot be truly eradicated.
 Dictates for self-interest to not rely on emotive forces are vain because the choice to let in these forces is an innate part of sentient existence; to conclude, sentient thought and action is not confined to the rules of stoicism.